osyvokon/text-entailment-models/slides/attention.md

 ???

-Then I move to the next word, and only interested in it (and maybe also in some surroinding context as well as in the general context of what this sentence is all about).
+Then I move to the next word, and only interested in the second word (and maybe also in some surroinding context as well as in the general context of what this sentence is all about).

 ---